About Your Ketamine Infusion Treatment

 • Wear something comfortable and loose-fitting.

-• Take your pain medication and other medications as you normally do.
+• Take your pain medicine and other medicine as you normally do.

-• Arrive on time.
-Your treatment may have to be rescheduled if you arrive late.
+• You must arrive on time.
+Your treatment may need to be rescheduled if you arrive late.

-• If you’re going to be late, call after 6 a.m. to tell your care team.
+• If you are going to be late, call after 6 a.m. to tell your care team.
 Leave a message with the charge nurse or unit assistant.

 • If your treatment will be at the Josie Roberson Surgery Center, call 646-888-7046.